csci312-common/example-film-explorer/README.md

     heroku addons:create mongolab:sandbox
     ```

-1. Seed the database.
+1. Seed the database by executing the following.
 You will need the `MONGODB_URI` from `heroku config`.

     ```
-    mongoimport --collection movies --jsonArray movies.json --uri="$MONGODB_URI"
+    mongoimport --collection films --jsonArray server-mongodb/films.json --uri="$(heroku config:get MONGODB_URI)"
     ```

 1. Push to Heroku